armandopato/practicas-eda2/README.md

 # practicas-eda2
-Lab work from the Data Structures and Algorithms 2 class at UNAM's Faculty of Engineering.
+Lab work from the Data Structures and Algorithms 2 class at UNAM Faculty of Engineering.